themi/magrav/hat-pack/02-gans-production.md

 #### Go again

 Depending on the size of your plates you can rerun again 1 or 2 times.
-When the water becomes unusually misty, then swap out the plates for a new set.
+When the water becomes unusually misty, then reset your setup.

 ## Summary